vi70sion/product-review/README.md

 # ProductReview - Product Reviews Platform

 This project is a Product Reviews platform.
 It allows users to write reviews, rate products, and browse reviews based on categories.
-It includes a frontend built with HTML, CSS, and JavaScript, and a backend using Java Spring Boot with MySQL.
+It includes a frontend built with HTML, CSS, and JavaScript (The frontend for this project is hosted in a separate repository.
+You can find it [here](https://github.com/vi70sion/product-review-frontend).), and a backend using Java Spring Boot with MySQL.
 The platform also features real-time notifications and performance optimization using Redis caching.

 ## Features